dotnet/iot/src/devices/Sn74hc595/README.md

     sr.ShiftByte(170);
 }

-// Downshift a 32-bit number
-// to the desired number daisy-chained devices
+// Downshift a 32-bit number to the desired number of daisy-chained devices
-// Prints the following pattern across two registers: 0001001110001000
+// Prints the following pattern across two registers (order will be reversed): 0001001110001000
 // 5000 is the same as binary literal: 0b0001001110001000
 int value = 5000;
 for (int i = sr.DeviceCount - 1; i > 0; i--)